Friday Workshops: These are the main teaching events each month. Each workshop includes:

 – Four Action Reflection papers (4-6 pages each) based on service work and the like.

 – One Religious Heritage paper (3-5 pages) about one’s religious upbringing.

 – One Applied Dharmology paper (4-6 pages) that articulates one’s core spiritual beliefs

 Mentor Interviews: Every other month you will have an interview with one of the faculty.
 Over the course of the program you will have the chance to interview with each of them.
 These are times to check in about the program, report about your experiences and challenges in offering spiritual care, and to explore your Dharma practice in relation to the work you are doing.

 Small Groups: Students meet with 3-4 peers on a monthly basis.
 Each group decides when to meet, based on their schedules.
 The purpose of small group meetings is to integrate one’s experiences into learning through peer discussion and exploration.

-Self-Directed Study / Group Study: The diagram below illustrates the various self-directed and group study components of the course.
+Self-Directed Study / Group Study: The diagram at the top of the page illustrates the various self-directed and group study components of the course.